[image]

 The day cells in the Month screen are now automatically reset to be unscrolled when navigating to a different month or loading calendars from a different folder.
 Formerly, scrolls of days' events in a prior month were retained after navigations and loads, even though they were irrelevant to new months' events.

 On PCs only, calendar-changes warning dialogs no longer keep accumulating if the window-close button is pressed while this dialog is open.
 To avoid this and other close perils, window-close button presses on PCs are now ignored if any popup dialog is open, including the calendar-changes warning as well as the field-changes warning on event dialog closes.
-Navigate out of open dialogs to close the app on PCs, just like you do on Android.
+Navigate out of open dialogs to close the app on PCs, just like you do on Android (until 4.2.0's pause on Back).
+Android has no window-close button.

 While additional enhancements and repairs are normal and expected to appear over this app's lifetime, its 4.0.0 release is already robust and fully usable on all supported platforms.

-For more on the app in 4.0.0 and later, see its user guide.
+For more on the app in 4.0.0 and later, see its user guide and demos.
 For download links, see the abbreviated Downloads or the complete App Packages.

 1.0...3.0: Sep-2014...Dec-2024 — Legacy Version

-While this app has an all-new UI and much-improved Android support, its genesis lies in calendar-processing tools hashed out by the legacy Frigcal program from Sep-2014 through Dec-2024, in versions 1.0 through 3.0.
+While this app's 4.X line has an all-new UI and much-improved Android support, its genesis lies in calendar-processing tools hashed out by the legacy Frigcal program from Sep-2014 through Dec-2024, in versions 1.0 through 3.0.

-The legacy Frigcal was also created by this app's developer and used Tkinter for its GUI.
-It worked on all PC platforms as well as Android, but on Android it did not build a standalone app and relied on other apps and their permissions to run its source code.
+The legacy Frigcal was also created by this app's developer and used the Tkinter library for its GUI.
+It worked on all PC platforms as well as Android, but on Android it did not build a standalone app and relied on other apps and their permissions to run its source code (see the former guide for running 3.0 on Pydroid 3).

-The new 4.0.0 Frigcal uses the same ICS files as the legacy Frigcal but uses Kivy for its GUI to provide a standalone app on Android that delivers a much more seamless user experience.
+The new 4.0.0 Frigcal uses the same ICS files as the legacy Frigcal and some of its calendars-processing code but uses Kivy library and stack for its GUI to provide a standalone app on Android that delivers a much more seamless user experience.
 As before, the new app also works the same on all PC platforms.

 Frigcal legacy users: the new 4.0.0 Frigcal's event-color model is not backward compatible with the legacy versions' configuration-files scheme.
 This is by design, to avoid configuration-file syncs across devices.
 For help converting legacy color settings to 4.0.0's new model, please see the conversion script.